 They are made with Ariats’ shock shield technology, which provides shock absorption for your heels.
 I wasn’t sure if it would make a difference, but it does help my feet.

-Most cowboy boots’ structure makes them an unsuitable choice for your feet, especially if you have conditions like bunions and plantar fasciitis.
-Here is an article you may find useful: Best Cowboy Boots for Men and Women With Plantar Fasciitis
+The structure of most cowboy boots makes them an unsuitable choice for your feet, especially if you have conditions like bunions and plantar fasciitis.
+Here is an article you may find helpful: Best Cowboy Boots for Men and Women With Plantar Fasciitis

 However, if you insist on getting a pair of cowboy boots, you don’t need to sacrifice comfort for beauty.
 Here’s what could make them uncomfortable and what you can do to avoid them: